 Since the Hamilton building opened in October 2007, the Rector CSSC has continued to support and refine all of its pre-existing programs, but now has markedly increased the amount of Graduate Medical Education simulation training, practice and evaluation sessions.
 These GME venues of skills attainment and structured practice have further expanded, evolved and diversified the programs of Rector CSSC.

-With monies from the Measey Foundation and under the charge given by then interim Dean Michael Vergare, and current Dean Mark Tykocinski, the Rector CSSC has developed and implemented a curriculum which, in a structured manner, teaches all incoming house staff (n = 127) basic clinical procedures including, but not limited to central line placement (with and without ultrasound guidance), arterial lines, and orotracheal intubation.
+With monies from the Measey Foundation and under the charge given by then interim Dean Michael Vergare, and current Dean Mark Tykocinski, the Rector CSSC has developed and implemented a curriculum which, in a structured manner, teaches all incoming house staff basic clinical procedures including, but not limited to central line placement (with and without ultrasound guidance), arterial lines, and orotracheal intubation.

-In addition, the Center supports simulation programs across the campus including programs from Occupational Therapy (OT), Physical Therapy (PT), Family Therapy, Nursing, both in the School of Nursing and hospital-based as well as the new School of Pharmacy have been given support to develop simulation for teaching in their programs and to, in as many ways as possible, develop interdisciplinary training at both the undergraduate and graduate levels.
-Although the School of Nursing simulation program is administratively separate from the other programs, Rector CSSC works with individual hospital-based nurses and leaders, including the Co-Directors of JCIPE, from all other disciplines to develop AAMC and ABIM competency-based simulation driven interdisciplinary teaching and evaluation programs.
+In addition, the Center supports simulation programs across the campus including programs from Occupational Therapy (OT), Physical Therapy (PT), Family Therapy, Nursing, both in the College of Nursing and hospital-based as well as the new College of Pharmacy have been given support to develop simulation for teaching in their programs and to, in as many ways as possible, develop interdisciplinary training at both the undergraduate and graduate levels.
+Although the College of Nursing simulation program is administratively separate from the other programs, Rector CSSC works with individual hospital-based nurses and leaders, including the Co-Directors of JCIPE, from all other disciplines to develop AAMC and ABIM competency-based simulation driven interdisciplinary teaching and evaluation programs.
 As a result of Rector CSSC, faculty from OT and PT teach undergraduate medical students clinical skills in collaboration with faculty from the Medical College.